 Are you going overseas?
-Avoid foreign transaction fees with the right travel money, so you can save more on your holiday.
+Avoid foreign transaction fees with the right travel money option and cut back your vacation costs.

 Using a credit card while travelling overseas may be convenient, but it can get quite costly when you factor in rates and fees.
 Learning how to get the most ideal rates and how to avoid unnecessary fees can go a long way towards saving you cash that could be better spent on your travels.

 Compare credit cards with 0% foreign transaction fee and other travel money products

 What rates and fees should I be watching out for?